bellapickering/bellapickering.github.io/_recipes/recipe7.markdown

 # Langoustines

-This langoustines recipe is perfect for dinner parties.
+This langoustines recipe is perfect for dinner parties, as a starter or part of a sharing platter.
 Quick, a bit showy and totally delicious

 <!--more-->